A few workshop materials

 Acknowledging the system of violence (PDF by Nina Koevoets)

-‘Love the Forest’ inspires children to act from a place of love and connectedness Metta Center, on Waging Nonviolence
+‘Love the Forest’ inspires children to act from a place of love and connectedness Metta Center, on Waging Nonviolence,

 In Dutch: